opsecfreak/AI-BrandWriter-WithContext/README.md

 - **Brand Consistency**: All content reflects your stored brand context
 - **Engagement Hooks**: Built-in engagement strategies for each platform
 - **Copy-to-Clipboard**: One-click copying for immediate use
+- **Historical Reference**: Easy access to all previous generations for inspiration

 ## 🗄️ Database Schema